 If you have any questions about protecting your small home business, contact us via email or at (863) 646-LOCK.Continue Reading

 We may not get much ice in Central Florida, but many other potential hazards can cause someone to slip and fall at your house or your office.
-In Central Florida we also have a large elderly population who are all potential fall victims, steps must be taken to keep them from falling.
+Central Florida also has a large elderly population who are all potential fall victims.
+Steps must be taken to keep them from falling.
 Prevention is the key to eliminating slip and fall hazards and preventing serious injury from occurring due to negligence.
 Here are a few ways that you can make both your home or business safe from slip hazards:

 No matter what type of business you run, you need to protect your interests with the right liability insurance policy.
 Every company needs a variety of different types of insurance; some of these policies are the same no matter what kind of business you have, while others might be specific to your industry.
 One of the coverage’s that remains the same across the board is general liability coverage.

 Your general liability policy is one of the most important you will select as a business owner; it takes only a quick look at the news to see the array of claims consumers have made against companies in recent years.
 Many of these lawsuits ended in favor of the claimant.
 Without good liability coverage, your company could wind up paying these claims out of pocket.
 Take the time to make sure you have selected liability coverage that meets all of your needs and potential risks.